Spal2001/ETG-Inventory-Management-System-Project/README.md

 json files are also provided.

 ## About Myself
-I, the author am Sayak Pal a student of 5th Semester under 3rd Year of B.Tech Course with Computer Science at Asansol Engineering College,Asansol, West Bengal.
+I, the author am Sayak Pal a student of 5th Semester under 3rd Year of B.Tech Course with Computer Science and Engineering at Asansol Engineering College,Asansol, West Bengal.

 ## Useful Links
 LinkedIn: https://www.linkedin.com/in/sayak-pal-24b33421a